How does the decalcification process work?

 The billing team verifies the need for the decalcification charge by looking for two items:

 - The word “decalcified” or phrase “submitted after decalcification” in the gross description / cassette summary.
-Be sure to state the solution you used (HCl or EDTA) for each cassette.
+Be sure to state the specific type of solution you used (HCl or EDTA) for each cassette.

-- The decal charge is automatically linked to certain part-types such as bone biopsy, bone fragments, bone resection (88309), etc. In these cases, if you do not need to decal the tissue, delete the decal charge.
+- The decal charge is automatically linked to certain part-types such as bone biopsy, bone fragments, bone resection, etc. In these cases, if you do not need to decal the tissue, delete the decal charge.

-- If the decal charge is not already linked (incidental calcs in thyroid, leiomyoma, etc.), manually add the decal charge in the Stain/Process field.
-You do NOT need to specify a cassette # in CoPath for the “Decalcification process”.
+- If the decal charge is not already linked (incidental calcs in thyroid, leiomyoma, etc.), manually add the decal charge to a cassette.
 The charge should be added once per container, regardless of the number of cassettes decaled.
-Each container for which decal is used should have this process added:
+You CAN add the charge to multiple cassettes that were decalcified, but it is most important that you add it to AT LEAST ONE: